agarc27/data-portfolio/README.md

 ### Work Experience

-Outlier AI
+Freelance AI Trainer @ Scale AI
+- Artificial intelligence company with a focus on training AI applications using labeled data.
+- Enhanced AI model performance by rewriting and refining mathematical prompt responses, improving problem-solving accuracy of the model.

-Data Scientist @ University of Southern California
+Data Analyst @ University of Southern California (ITP Program)
 - Project 1
 - Project 2

 ### Projects

 #### [Global COVID-19 Tracker (December 2022)](assets/img/GlobalCovid19Dash.png)
--
+- Created a dashboard in Tableau to illustrate and visualize various trends and patterns surrounding the COVID-19 pandemic including daily positive cases, daily deaths over time, and number of cases by country.

 ### Awards